Build from Source#

 Note

-You can also open oneDNN.sln to build the project from the Microsoft Visual Studio IDE.
+Alternatively, you can open oneDNN.sln to build the project from the Microsoft Visual Studio IDE.

 Intel oneAPI DPC++/C++ Compiler uses the setvars.bat script to set all required variables.
 The command below assumes you installed to the default folder.
 If you customized the installation folder, setvars.bat is in your custom folder.